FUEL CELLS AND ELECTROLYZERS

 Electrochemical energy conversion devices are not limited by traditional heat cycles, i.e. Carnot or Rankine, making them perhaps the most promising power plants to transform energy in a highly efficient and environmentally friendly manner.
 Energy conversion devices with these attributes are critical in both the stationary power and transportation sectors as we move into the 21st century.
 Unfortunately, there are several areas where improvements must be made to realize the widespread commercialization of fuel cells and electrolyzers.
 A few areas where we are actively working to solve these problems are briefly discussed below.

-Over the past decade, interest in Anion Exchange Membrane Fuel Cells has grown significantly.
+Over the past decade, interest in Anion exchange membrane fuel cells (AEMFCs) has grown significantly.
 The primary motivating factor for this attention is cost as it is widely accepted that alkaline pH conditions have the potential to drive down materials-level, stack-level and systems-level costs below the incumbent Proton Exchange Membrane Fuel Cell.
 The intense effort around AEMFCs has led to the development of several very highly conducting, stable anion-exchange membranes (AEMs) and anionomers, high activity catalysts – still typically containing platinum group metals (PGMs).
-In recent years, our group has increased the achievable energy density of AEMFCs from 0.5 W/cm2 to 3.5 W/cm2 while simultaneously demonstrating 2000 hour durability.
-Our work in this area has been focused in several areas: the creation of Pt-free and PGM-free catalysts for both the oxygen reduction reaction and hydrogen evolution reaction, the control and design of the catalyst layer composition, structure and morphology, balancing the electrode/membrane/GDL water, and understanding carbonation processes and dynamics during AEMFC startup and operation.
-This work has been published in several high impact journals including Nature Energy, Energy & Environmental Science and Advanced Energy Materials.
+But, for many years AEMFC performance remained very low.

-One of the main focuses of our group over the past ten-plus years has been the development of novel chemistries and structures for electrochemical catalysts.
-We have a large body of work in producing noble metal, noble metal alloy, transition metal oxide and single-atom catalysts for several reactions, including oxygen reduction in fuel cells - both Proton Exchange Membrane Fuel Cells and Anion Exchange Membrane Fuel Cells.
 We also seriously think about catalyst integration - both in the context of the MEA as well as the specific interaction between the catalyst and catalyst support.
-Though carbon blacks are the most widely used catalyst supports, they are thermodynamically unstable at fuel cell relevant potentials both during operation in the cathode and startup/shutdown conditions.
-Additionally, carbon’s graphitic π-stabilized sp2 bonding, which leads to completely saturated valences and nearly zero unpaired surface electrons, facilitates very weak bonding with Pt.
+For example, though carbon blacks are the most widely used catalyst supports, they are thermodynamically unstable at fuel cell relevant potentials both during operation in the cathode and startup/shutdown conditions.
+Additionally, carbon’s graphitic π-stabilized sp2 bonding, which leads to completely saturated valences and nearly zero unpaired surface electrons, facilitates very weak bonding with many catalysts.
 The result: catalysts that agglomerate quickly and do not meet government or commercial targets for performance stability.
 We also study non-carbon support materials - designing the support and catalyst structure and chemistry in order to control catalysts activity and stability.
 Several mechanisms are active including: direct electron transfer between the catalyst and support, support-initiated shape control, and corrosion suppression.
+We create robust, conductive, and chemically stable support materials that are essential for maintaining catalyst integrity and optimizing electrochemical performance over extended operational lifetimes.
+We focus on engineering novel support structures that enhance catalyst dispersion, facilitate efficient electron and ion transport, and improve overall cell durability and stability.

 CONTACT US